 Apprenticeship

 This unique program revolves around cultivating perennial food crops, herbs, and flowers on a human scale, without the reliance on machines.
-Our focus will be on nurturing the garden at Cassandra's private residences, cultivating sustenance for personal, familial, and small community needs.
+Our focus will be on nurturing the garden on Cassandra's private land, cultivating sustenance for personal, familial, and small community needs.
 It's worth noting that if your ambition is to establish a professional farm and engage in large-scale food production, we recommend exploring farm-based apprenticeship programs.

 Amidst our journey, we'll explore the essence of the earth's elements: earth, water, air, and fire (sun), fostering a connection to the cycle of life's seasons and generations.
 Rooted in Indigenous principles of holistic, forward-thinking spanning seven generations, our approach harmoniously incorporates ancestral wisdom within a contemporary context.
 This philosophy encompasses your own generation, the three preceding it (parents, grandparents, great-grandparents), and the three to come (children, grandchildren, great-grandchildren), instilling a sense of continuity and empowerment.